QubitProducts/qubit-react/README.md

 window.__qubit.react.components.header.update.forEach((update) => update())
 ```

-**Obtaining React**
+**Exposing React**

 The wrapper will also expose React to `window.__qubit.react.React`.
-In the case that this is not yet available when your code runs (the first instance of the wrapper has not yet been rendered), you can add a callback to the `window.__qubit.react.onReactReady` array.
+In the case that this is not yet available when your code runs (e.g. when the first instance of the wrapper has not yet been rendered), you can add a callback to the `window.__qubit.react.onReactReady` array.
 These will be called when React is first exposed.

 ```js
 if (window.__qubit && window.__qubit.react && window.__qubit.react.React) {
   onReactReady(window.__qubit.react.React)
 } else {